solarwinds/rkubelog/README.md

 > :warning: You need a pull secret for quay.io/solarwinds in your cluster!
 If you don't have access to quay, build the image yourself and push it to your registry.

-You need to deploy one cabbage per namespace.
-There are only a few options you need to set before applying the deployments.
-The default kustomization and patch in the repo root provide an example config for one of our clusters.
-Please change those values as follows:

-1. In `kustomization.yaml` set the target namespace
+By default, cabbage runs in `kube-systems` and will observe all logs from all pods in all namespaces except from itself or any other service in `kube-system`.

-2. In `logging-config-patch.yaml` follow the comments to setup the connection to the syslog sink (Papertrail in this example) and set a system tag for the syslog messages.
+In `logging-config-patch.yaml` follow the comments to setup the connection to the syslog sink (Papertrail in this example) and set a system tag for the syslog messages.

 That's it.
 Preview with `kubectl apply -k . --dry-run -o yaml` and remove `--dry-run` to apply.